 General social media statistics

-In 2018, the amount of people using social media on the planet increased by 13%, with the total now standing at 3.2 billion.
-In the UK alone, social media users hit an all-time high with a hefty 83% of the adult population now tweeting, gramming, liking and snapping on one or more social media channels everyday.
+In 2018, the number of people using social media on the planet increased by 13%, with the total now standing at 3.2 billion.
+In the UK alone, social media users hit an all-time high with a hefty 83% of the adult population now tweeting, gramming, liking and snapping on one or more social media channels every day.

 2. And there’s still room for growth

 A whopping 44 million people in the UK use social media daily.
 However, global social media usage is still only 42%, so there is much room for growth.